Their woes might be good for the rest of the country.

 And then there were those who were more than confident in their retirement nest egg.
 Five percent said their main goal was to “create a legacy for their heirs.”

 If the wealthy are concerned about retirement, it’s no surprise the rest of the country is downright worried.
 Professional services firm Deloitte conducted its own retirement poll and found 55 percent of working adults “still do not feel financially set for their senior years despite improved economic conditions.”

 Even though a majority feel that way, researchers were happy because the results were much worse three years ago.
 In 2012, it was 72 percent.

 What happens now

 One other revealing stat in the Deloitte study was how little workers of any income trust financial professionals…

 Fewer than one-third (29 percent) of consumers in the current survey felt that financial institutions in general were highly trustworthy, while only one-third of respondents felt that way about financial professionals overall.

-“If the financial industry wants better results for clients, they should make retirement advice and planning a top priority,” says Sean Cunniff, a senior Deloitte manager.
+“If the financial industry wants better results for clients, they should make retirement advice and planning a top priority,” says senior Deloitte manager Sean Cunniff.

-Obviously, that industry is motivated to keep and recruit new customers, and if all classes are nervous about their retirement, this could be the kick in the pants the financial industry needs.
+Obviously, that industry is motivated to keep and recruit new customers.
+If all classes are nervous about their retirement, this could be the kick in the pants the financial industry needs.
 We’ll see.
-America has some of the brightest financial minds in the world, and I’d like to see them contemplate how to help future retirees from outliving their money.
+America has some of the brightest financial minds in the world.
+I’d like to see them contemplate how to help future retirees from outliving their money.